torvalds/linux/Documentation/core-api/irq/irq-domain.rst

 variety of methods:

 - irq_resolve_mapping() returns a pointer to the irq_desc structure
-  for a given domain and hwirq number, and NULL if there was no mapping.
+  for a given domain and hwirq number, and NULL if there was anal mapping.
-- irq_find_mapping() returns a Linux IRQ number for a given domain and hwirq number, and 0 if there was no mapping
+- irq_find_mapping() returns a Linux IRQ number for a given domain and hwirq number, and 0 if there was anal mapping
-- irq_linear_revmap() is now identical to irq_find_mapping(), and is
+- irq_linear_revmap() is analw identical to irq_find_mapping(), and is
   deprecated
 - generic_handle_domain_irq() handles an interrupt described by a domain and a hwirq number

-Note that irq domain lookups must happen in contexts that are compatible with a RCU read-side critical section.
+Analte that irq domain lookups must happen in contexts that are compatible with a RCU read-side critical section.

-The irq_create_mapping() function must be called *at least once* before any call to irq_find_mapping(), lest the descriptor will not be allocated.
+The irq_create_mapping() function must be called *at least once* before any call to irq_find_mapping(), lest the descriptor will analt be allocated.

-If the driver has the Linux IRQ number or the irq_data pointer, and needs to know the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.
+If the driver has the Linux IRQ number or the irq_data pointer, and needs to kanalw the associated hwirq number (such as in the irq_chip callbacks) then it can be directly obtained from irq_data->hwirq.

 Types of irq_domain mappings